SegaSonic Bros.

 The visuals are also cluttered, a big problem when clarity is key between victory and defeat.
 The blocks are represented as little colored Sonics – which crouch into balls when you rotate them, and enter a falling animation when you speed drop them (the same animation when Sonic gets hit in the Genesis game).
 When they fall into place, then they transform into gems.
 The main issue is that each Sonic is technically two blocks high in spite of technically only inhabiting one block of space, and the constantly changing animations make it visually difficult to keep track of.

 Visually, the game isn’t ugly, but it does look a little cheap.
-The game runs on the Sega System C2, which is basically a slightly enhanced Mega Drive, but it’s a downgrade to compared to other Genesis titles.
+The game runs on the Sega System C2, which is basically a slightly enhanced Mega Drive, but it’s a downgrade compared to other Genesis titles.
 Compare the title screen to the 16-bit console version of Sonic the Hedgehog, and despite sharing a similar design, it looks worse.
 The background visuals are based on levels from the Genesis game, but are barely visible.
 Dr. Robotnik/Eggman inhabits the middle of the screen and comically electrocutes himself every time you make a match, which is an amusing touch.

 Some elements, like the quickly increasing speed and the visuals, could’ve been touched up before final release, but there are just fundamental issues with the design that makes SegaSonic Bros. difficult to play, regardless of any tweaks.
-After playing several credits, then the game becomes easier to understand, and then it becomes pretty fun, but that’s a bit much to ask for puzzle game, considering their appeal tends to lie in how immediately understandable their rules are – it’s the reason why Tetris is considered one of the most popular video games in existence.
+After playing several credits, then the game becomes easier to understand, and then it becomes pretty fun, but that’s a bit much to ask for a puzzle game, considering their appeal tends to lie in how immediately understandable their rules are – it’s the reason why Tetris is considered one of the most popular video games in existence.
 It’s not like other falling block puzzle games didn’t try anything similar, though – Jaleco’s Soldam (1992, later ported to the Switch in 2017) and Taito’s Cleopatra Fortune (1996) both use similar “entombing” concepts, though they’re better implemented there.

 There are some interesting facts in regards to the music.
 The main theme was rearranged and used in the Mega CD version of Teddy Boy Blues, included on the Sing!
 Sega Game Music Presented by BB Queens soundtrack album, which includes some other interesting vocal arrangements of assorted Sega games.
 One of the later tracks, that plays when you reach level 40, was re-used for the Blue Sphere bonus game in Sonic the Hedgehog 3.